Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation

 In the remainder of the paper, we propose an unbiased estimator for $p$ and we compute its variance in Section~\ref{sec:MainTheory}.
 In Section~\ref{sec:ANMC} we introduce the anMC algorithm in the more general setting of estimating expectations depending on two vectors with different simulation costs.
-It is then explicitly applied to efficiently estimate $R_q$.
-In Section~\ref{sec:NumStudies} two numerical studies are presented.
+It is then explicitly applied to efficiently estimate $\Rq$.
+In Section~\ref{sec:NumStudies} the results of two numerical studies are reported.
 The first one studies the efficiency of the anMC algorithm compared to standard MC.
 The second one is a benchmark study where the efficiency of the proposed methods is compared with a selection of state-of-the-art techniques.
 This study is extended to the case of small and very high probabilities in Appendix~\ref{sec:NumSmallProba}.
-In Section~\ref{sec:ConservativeEsts}, we show an implementation of this method to compute conservative estimates of excursion sets for expensive to evaluate functions under non-necessarily Markovian Gaussian random field priors.
+In Section~\ref{sec:ConservativeEsts}, we present an implementation of this method to compute conservative estimates of excursion sets for expensive to evaluate functions under non-necessarily Markovian Gaussian random field priors.
 More details on the choice of active dimensions are presented in Appendix~\ref{sec:ActiveDims}.
 All proofs are in Appendix~\ref{sec:proofs}.
 Computer code for partially replicating the experiments presented here is attached in supplementary material, where we also report the results of an additional numerical experiment and a study on the computational times for the application of Section~\ref{sec:ConservativeEsts}.
 The figures summarizing the benchmark results were produced with the package~\verb|ggplot2|~\citep{Wickham_ggplot2}.